Shivanireddy25/cmpe202/lab4/output/README.md

 CRC for Customer:

 Customer
+Responsibilities:
 Register with name , phone number and number of people.
-QueueHandler Confirm the table.
+Confirm the table.
 Leave the restaurant.
+Collaborators:
+QueueHandler

 CRC for QueueHandler:

 QueueHandler
+Responsibilties:
 Send the request to receivers objects when table is ready.
-Receiver (Receiver1 and Receiver2) Store the registered customer data.
+Store the registered customer data.
+Collaborators:
+Receiver (Receiver1 and Receiver2)
 Customer

 CRC for Restaurant:

 Restaurant
+Responsibilties:
-Inform Queue Manager with table availability	                             QueueHandler
+Inform Queue Manager with table availability
+Collaborators:
+QueueHandler

 CRC for Receiver:

 Receiver
+Responsibilties:
 Handle Table request by checking number of seats.
-QueueHandler Allot Table request.
+Allot Table request.
+Collaborators:
+Restaurant

+Note : I have attached cards and images in the repo and CRC card diagrams are best shown in the README.md.docx with table format.